Necione/Ecor-Economy/README.md

 ## Functions 🍂
 - Advanced economy system based on messages sent per minute.
 A user must send a minimum of 3 messages in 60 seconds to get a random amount of coins (5-15)
-- User wallet tiers and systems.
+- User wallet tiers.
 Your members can check their balance, pay eachother, and make money through talking!
-- Daily quests system using messages.
-Your members can earn reputation through completeing message-requirement quests daily!
+- Your members can earn reputation and rewards through completeing message-requirement quests daily!
 - Mini-RPG.
 Your members can buy and harvest crops to make extra money!

 ## Usage 🛠️